Multimodal Representation Alignment for Cross-modal Information Retrieval: Introduction

 \section{Introduction}

-Multimodal Machine Learning (MML) has made huge progress thanks to recent advancements in vision and language models.
-The Convolutional Neural Network (CNN) architecture~\cite{convolutionalnn} has been one of the most outstanding models in Computer Vision, nowadays superseded by the Transformer architecture~\cite{transformer}, in particular the Vision Transformer architecture (ViT)~\cite{vit} when training on very large datasets.
-In Natural Language Processing, we can find various Large Language Models (LLMs) such as BERT~\cite{bert} or the Generative Pre-trained Transformers (GPT)~\cite{gpt1, gpt2, gpt3}, which offer new possibilities for constructing MML models.
+Multimodal Deep Learning (MDL) has made significant progress thanks to recent advancements in vision and language models.
+The Convolutional Neural Network (CNN) architecture~\cite{convolutionalnn}, one of the most outstanding models in Computer Vision, has recently been superseded by the Transformer architecture~\cite{transformer}, in particular the Vision Transformer architecture (ViT)~\cite{vit} when training on very large datasets.
+In Natural Language Processing, we can find various Large Language Models (LLMs) such as BERT~\cite{bert} or the Generative Pre-trained Transformers (GPT) family~\cite{gpt1, gpt2, gpt3}, which offer new possibilities for constructing MDL models.